 Deliverable 2.3 describes the study developed in Task 2.3 of the EuroSea project.
-It includes recommendations for the planification of in situ experiments aimed to reconstruct fine-scale ocean currents (~20 km), such as those that will be conducted to validate SWOT satellite observations.
+It includes recommendations for the design of in situ experiments aimed to reconstruct fine-scale ocean currents (~20 km), such as those that will be conducted to validate SWOT satellite observations.
 An advanced version of the spatial optimal interpolation used in field experiments, which also includes the temporal variability of the observations, has been applied to evaluate different sampling strategies.
-In addition, we have tested two reconstruction methods based on machine-learning and model data assimilation.
+Our results show that in the Mediterranean and Atlantic study regions distinct strategies provide reconstructions similar to the ocean truth, especially those consisting of rosette Conductivity Temperature Depth (CTD) casts down to 1000 m and separated by a range of distances between 5 and 15 km.
+A good compromise considering the advantages of each configuration is the reference design, consisting of CTD casts down to 1000 m and 10 km apart.
+Two faster alternative strategies in the Mediterranean comprise: (i) CTD casts down to 500 m and separated by 10 km and (ii) an underway CTD with a horizontal spacing between profiles of 6 km and a vertical extension of 500 m.
+Concerning seasonality, the reference configuration is a design that provides reconstructions similar to the ocean truth in both regions for the period evaluated in summer and also in winter in the Mediterranean.
+We have tested two additional reconstruction methods in the Mediterranean.
+A technique based on machine learning shows a slight improvement with respect to the spatial optimal interpolation.
+Another method based on model data assimilation shows that the experiments including CTD pseudoobservations provide better reconstructions of temperature and salinity than the experiment with no data assimilation or only assimilating satellite pseudo-observations.
 Finally, we have evaluated the recently developed MIOST technique to map nadir altimetry using current observations derived from drifters.
+Maps constructed through this technique show improvements in energetic regions such as the Algerian current; this will be a useful technique for SWOT validation.